Connorrmcd6/Connorrmcd6/README.md

     currently_learning:
     [
+      "languages":
+        [
           "Go",
+          "TypeScript"
+        ],
+        frameworks:
+        [
+          "Angular",
+          "React",
+          "Vue"
+        ],
+        other:
+        [
           "Firebase",
-      "Angular"
+          "Docker",
+          "GraphQL"
+        ]
     ],
+    proficiencies:
+    [
+      "Python",
+      "SQL",
+      "R",
+      "JavaScript"
+    ],

-    latest project: An application that uses graph theory to pair up Intern doctors which would like to swap locations with each other.
+    latest_project: An application that uses graph theory to pair up Intern doctors which would like to swap locations with each other.
 The app successfully helped a number doctors move to locations closer to friends and family in the 2023 allocation round.
-I would like to expand on this app so that it can be applied to all health care professions in South Africa that have a compulsory community service year.
-See the app here: https://docswap.streamlit.app/
+The business logic of the app is built in Python, I am looking to rebuild in Go to make it more efficient.

  }
 ```